Presbyterian Church of East Africa: Mergers

-Development

 Statistics

-The Presbyterian Church in Eastern Africa has approximately 4,000,000 members, over 1,000 congregations and 310 parishes and hundreds of house fellowships.
+The Presbyterian Church in Eastern Africa has approximately 4,000,000 members, over 1,000 congregations and 313 parishes and hundreds of house fellowships.

-The denomination has currently 56 presbyteries, divided into 5 regions, these are the Eastern Region, Central region, Nairobi region, Mt.
+The denomination has currently 61 presbyteries, divided into 5 regions, these are the Eastern Region, Central region, Nairobi region, Mt.
 Kenya Region and Rift Valley Region.

-In Tanzania there are approximately 2 Presbyterian Churches in Eastern Africa Presbyteries.
+In Tanzania there are approximately two Presbyterian churches in Eastern Africa Presbyteries.
 The denomination began to work in Tanzania in 1950.